Thejas027/DSA-Questions/README.md

 ## 8. Trees Series 🌳

-This folder contians some important questions on trees such has, ->is tree balanced <br>
+<h6>This folder contians some important questions on trees such has,
+->is tree balanced <br>
 ->max depth of a tree<br>
 ->max sum path<br>
-these questions can be both in Cpp and Java also.
+these questions can be both in Cpp and Java also.</h6>
 ---

 Happy coding! 🚀